Ouxsoft/LHTML/docs/README.md

 + custom elements that are used to instantiate modules; and
 + others.

+#### Configuration
+A valid configuration must be capable of removing all unpermited HTML5 attributes.

 The processor's config SHOULD be responsible for determining which modules to instantiate.
 This config MUST describe each module using the following fields: